IMPORTANT NOTICE – Please Read

 - EPA issued a Record of Decision (ROD) for interim action on September 7, 2011.

 - EPA received extensive comments on the 2008 Proposed Plan for interim action.
 Response to the substantive comments are included in the 2011 ROD as the Responsive Summary.
-EPA issued an order requiring the PRPs to perform the Remedial Design/Remedial according to the 2011 ROD.
-The Potentially Responsible Parties (PRPs) are currently designing the cleanup.
+EPA issued an order requiring the PRPs to perform the Remedial Design/Remedial Action according to the 2011 ROD.
+The Potentially Responsible Parties (PRPs) are currently performing the cleanup.

 OU3; Plume in the vicinity of Advanced Lane:

 - Design and implementation of the remedy continues.
-In October 2011, EPA began a pilot study to test the effectiveness of selected remedy, enhanced in-situ chemical oxidation, at treating contaminated groundwater.
+In October 2011, EPA began a pilot study to test the effectiveness of enhanced in-situ chemical oxidation at treating contaminated groundwater.
 The pilot study included a pre-injection sampling round, injection of a chemical oxidation (potassium permanganate) into one well, interim water-quality monitoring of nearby monitoring wells and, a post-injection sampling round.
 The in-site chemical oxidation pilot study was completed in 2013.
 Additional remedial design work will occur in 2015.

 - The North Penn Area 5 Superfund Site (Site) is located in the vicinity of Colmar and Hatfield Township, Pennsylvania in the eastern part of Montgomery County, with a portion of the Site extending into Bucks County.
 The Site encompasses an approximately five square-mile area generally bounded by Richardson Road to the southeast, Bethlehem Pike (Route 309) to the west, Trewigtown Road to the northwest and Schoolhouse Road to the east (Figure 1).

 - North Penn Area 5 is one of several sites within the North Penn area of Pennsylvania that is suspected of contaminating groundwater and drinking water.
 The Site has three separate areas of groundwater contamination, designated by Operable Units (OUs).

-- OU2 Stabilus Inc. manufactured gas springs used in the automobile industry and other mechanical equipment.
+- OU2: A company Stabilus Inc. manufactured gas springs used in the automobile industry and other mechanical equipment.